KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ModuleScheduler by ianperrin](https://github.com/ianperrin/MMM-ModuleScheduler)

+1. Recommendation: Found `uses: actions/checkout@v2` in file `node.js.yml`: Replace it with v4.
-1. Typo: Found `Magic Mirror` in file `MMM-ModuleScheduler.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-ModuleScheduler.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-ModuleToggleButton by balassy](https://github.com/balassy/MMM-ModuleToggleButton)